cnr-ibba/pyUSIrest/docs/usage.rst

 To create a team, you will need to authenticate to USI biosample system.
 You could provide the credentials already created::

-  from pyEBIrest.auth import Auth from pyEBIrest.client import User auth = Auth(user=<usi_username>, password=<usi_password>)
+  from pyUSIrest.auth import Auth from pyUSIrest.client import User auth = Auth(user=<usi_username>, password=<usi_password>)
   user = User(auth)
   team = user.create_team(description="Your description")

 .. warning::

-  remember to ri-generate to token in order to see the new generated team using pyEBIrest objects
+  remember to ri-generate to token in order to see the new generated team using pyUSIrest objects

 Add proile to domain